Can You Get Rid of Eyebrow Bugs?

-With passing decades these face and body mites proliferate to thousands of different, mostly harmless, species.
-Though we are not born with them, everyone eventually gets them as the immune system weakens from aging, antibiotics, opioids, immunosuppressive drugs or HIV.
+With passing decades these face and body mites proliferate to thousands of different—mostly harmless—species.
+Though we are not born with them, everyone eventually gets them as the immune system weakens from aging, antibiotics, opioids, immunosuppressive drugs, or HIV.
 The popular translucent Demodex mites can be found with their heads lodged near sebaceous glands.
 Your eyebrows may bug you but Demodex are not limited to eyebrows.

 According to dermatologist, Shilpi Khetarpal, MD, “Over a thousand species of bacteria live on the surface of our skin.”
-The rich oily sebum of the eyelids, nose, cheeks, forehead, chin and ears are ideal breading ground for Demodex.
+The rich oily sebum of the eyelids, nose, cheeks, forehead, chin and ears are ideal breeding ground for Demodex.